What are the challenges and barriers your visitors experience when they land on your website?

-Passive feedback is the voice of customer data that you are continuously, passively collecting in the form of user surveys, polls, etc.
+Passive feedback is the Voice of Customer data that you are continuously, passively collecting in the form of user surveys, polls and feedback forms.

-You can think of it as a hands-off, automated monitor that’s taking in crowdsourced data and keeping a finger on the pulse of your users' evolving behavior patterns.
+You can think of it as a hands-off, automated monitor that’s taking in crowd sourced data and keeping a finger on the pulse of your users' evolving behavior patterns.
 There are several helpful tools that you can use to collect targeted passive feedback, such as Usabilla, Hotjar, and Userleap [recently rebranded to Sprig].

 Benefits of collecting passive feedback

-Often, companies make it very difficult to provide feedback, especially when it comes to mobile sites or apps but Virgin Airlines added a feedback CTA in their main menu.
+Often, companies make it very difficult to provide feedback, especially when it comes to mobile sites or apps but Virgin Airlines added a feedback Call To Action[CTA] in their main menu.
 For positive feedback (above a star rating threshold), they then triggered a CTA to leave an app store review.
-This provided a quick way to continuously catch feedback overall, as well as getting the positive feedback funneled into a super useful channel.
-They saw a 300% uplift in positive app store reviews.
+This provided a quick way to continuously catch feedback overall, as well as getting the positive feedback funnelled into a super useful and visible channel.
+This resulted in a 300% uplift in positive app store reviews.

-With a new-and-improved call to action to leave feedback, customers had an easy off-ramp to provide additional input regarding their experience.
+With a new-and-improved call to action to leave feedback, customers had an easy and intuitive method to provide additional input regarding their experience.

 How NOT to collect passive feedback

-This method of collecting data on user behavior often requires you to incentivize people to go through the process of using your website, completing a set of tasks, while you observe them.
+This user behavior analysis process often requires you to incentivize selected users to test the site by completing a set of predetermined tasks, while you observe them.

-User testing can be conducted at an onsite facility but remote user testing is often the more logical option and offers a better bang for your buck overall.
+User testing can be conducted at an onsite facility but remote user testing is often the more logical option and offers better bang for your buck.
 Popular tools to conduct remote user testing include:

 Before we dive into how to conduct user testing, let’s cover four main pitfalls to be aware of.

 User testing data can be both powerful and dangerous.
-That’s because when taken out of context, the findings can have a disproportionate sway on how people think about users if it’s not interpreted and presented correctly.
+That’s because ‘context’ is everything; when taken out of context, the findings can have a disproportionate sway on how people think about users if it’s not interpreted and presented correctly.

-You don’t want to end up in the situation where you present a specific finding about how one or two users interacted with your website, and allow that to dictate major and unwarranted changes that don’t apply more broadly.
+You don’t want to end up in the situation where you present a specific finding of how one or two users interacted with your website, and allow that to dictate major and unwarranted changes that don’t apply to a broader spectrum of users. .

 Pitfall #1: Seeking perceptions vs. behaviors

 For unmoderated user testing, give users their instructions, then get out of their way so you can focus on what they do without any interference or additional prompting.
-Only then will you see the natural places where users are tripping up and encountering problems within the website journey.
+Only then will you see the natural places where users are encountering problems within the website journey.

 Pitfall #2: Giving leading information

-While you won’t be asking questions during the user’s test, you will need to set the stage for their task and give them some instructions upfront (more on that later).
+While you won’t be asking questions during the users’ test in unmoderated testing, you will need to set the stage for their task and give them some instructions upfront (more on that later).

-Whatever written or verbal material you do give them, ensure that you are avoiding leading questions or leading tasks whether you provide written or verbal instructions.
+Ensure that you are avoiding leading questions or leading tasks whether you provide written or verbal instructions.
 For example, phrases like “After searching, find X on the website” This instruction could lead the user to think they need to use the search functionality and thus biases their behavior.

 Pitfall #3: Launching all at once

-The third big mistake is launching all at once.
+The third big mistake is launching all user tests at once.
 This isn't A/B testing, so we don't necessarily need the first user test to be completely analogous with the second one.

-We can launch the first user test, watch it, and then adjust the tasks as needed to iron out the kinks and make the test process smoother if necessary.
+We can launch the first user test, observe, then adjust the tasks where needed to make the test process smoother if necessary.

 Pitfall #4: Ignoring user intent